Deathrow (film): Plot

-Fellow inmate Lolo Sinat (Eddie Garcia), a 77-year-old gangster who appears to be the most powerful and senior inmate on death row, eventually takes Sonny under his wings.
+Fellow inmate Lolo Sinat, a 77-year-old gangster who appears to be the most powerful and senior inmate on death row, eventually takes Sonny under his wings.
 He advises Sonny to stop his involvement in the drug business.
 When a high-ranking official visits the prison, Sonny confesses to him about the drug business.
 Gabino exacts revenge by giving Sonny a severe beating; he is also raped and tortured.

-Sonny seeks the help of Gina (Jaclyn Jose), a public attorney who also handles the case of Lolo Sinat, to appeal his case.
+Sonny seeks the help of Gina, a public attorney who also handles the case of Lolo Sinat, to appeal his case.
 Lolo Sinat does not trust Gina, often calling her a stupid lawyer; she responds by telling him he does not know how to love.
 Lolo Sinat tells Sonny about his past and how he was brought to jail.
 The two become closer, and Lolo Sinat promises Sonny that he will help the boy so that when Lolo Sinat faces God, he could say that for once in his life, he has done something right.

-With the help of Lukas (Mon Confiado), Lolo Sinat and Sonny manage to escape, but are caught the next day.
-Gina then tells Lolo Sinat that his death penalty will be served the next week.
+With the help of Lukas, Lolo Sinat and Sonny manage to escape, but are caught the next day.
+Gina then tells Lolo Sinat that he will be executed the following week.
 With his death drawing near, the old man encourages Gina to help Sonny appeal his case.
 Gabino tries to rape Sonny again, but the boy fights back with a bread knife and stabs Gabino several times, killing him.
 Lolo Sinat covers up for Sonny.
 Before being brought to the lethal injection chamber, Lolo Sinat gives his old walkman to Sonny.

-After several weeks, Gina's appeal for Sonny's case becomes successful.
+After several weeks, Gina's appeal for Sonny's case is successful.
 Celso is found and brought to justice and Sonny is released from jail.